 The WSAB is pleased that SCE is deploying Qualified Electrical Workers (QEW) to do some asset inspections.
-However, WSAB is concerned that other asset inspections are completed by Electrical System Inspectors (ESI).
-The Board cautions against allowing unqualified individuals to inspect and interpret infrastructure that they do not design or construct beyond validating if structures comply with G.O.
+However, WSAB is concerned that other asset inspections are completed by Electrical System Inspectors (ESI).29 The Board cautions against allowing unqualified individuals to inspect and interpret infrastructure that they do not design or construct beyond validating if structures comply with G.O.
 95 requirements.
 These workers may not have enough field engineering capabilities and training to recognize all hazards and propose effective solutions.
 At a minimum, SCE should perform increased quality control for the annual inspections that are not performed by QEWs.
 SCE could re-inspect a larger sampling of inspections, close to the time the inspections were completed, to determine whether the ESIs are recognizing all hazards.

-&lt;sup>29 SCE 2021 WMP Update at 133-139 and 230-253.
+29 SCE 2021 WMP Update at 133-139 and 230-253.

 The 2022 WMP Guidelines should require that the utilities utilize the minimum qualifications of a QEW, or its equivalent, for inspections and mitigation efforts concerning utility infrastructure.
 The Board recognizes the limited resources to adequately meet the required timelines imposed by both the rate payer and regulatory entities, which expect a more mature and efficient response from the utilities.
 The need for accurate and well-informed inspection data to help drive actionable and sustainable mitigation efforts requires a minimum level of knowledge and skills that can be translatable to other classification of workers to better utilize resources available.
 The Board recommends that formalizing the requirement imposed upon the utilities in the infancy of the wildfire mitigation programs.
-Requiring a minimum qualification to inspect and interpret wildfire mitigation data sets a definable standard that will allow the utilities to identify well qualified support classifications, which will deepen their resource pool for other efforts.
+Requiring a minimum qualification to inspect and interpret wildfire mitigations, which will deepen their resource pool for other efforts.
 The CPUC requires that all asset inspections be performed and interpreted by QEWs.
 QEWs have a level of exposure to the utilities' actual infrastructure and equipment, intimate knowledge of the construction requirements, and hazards that adversely affect the reliable operation of each grid configuration.
 QEWs also have extensive knowledge and exposure to fault limiting equipment and its most effective placement for at risk circuits, sectionalizing, and isolation loops to avoid areas of concern.